JaredOng/ITMBestGroup/worksmarter/README.txt

 Hi!
 Hello user!
 Thank you for receiving this copy of WorkSmarter.com!

+Your default username and password are:
+username: "nottheaveragejoe"
+password: "imnotjoeking"

 To access the program please go to your terminal or anaconda prompt and run the following commands:
 1. export FLASK_APP=inventory_app.py
 2. export FLASK_ENV=development